Q. Do I need a referral to visit a chiropractor?

 The laser is painless.
 Most people don't feel a thing.
 You may be seated or laying down for treatment.

-The average number of visits is between 12 to 15.
+The average is up to 12 visits over a 4-6 week period.
 After that, it's up to you and how your body responds in order to determine how many more treatments you'll need.
 The typical laser session lasts only 15 minutes.

 There are no harmful side effects to laser therapy when performed properly.
 The laser should not be directly shined into the eyes due to the concentrated beam of light.
 It should not be used over the abdomen of pregnant women or overtop any neoplasmic (cancerous) tissue.